NguyetDuong/Text2Learn/README.md

 Otherwise we will recognize the number and parse their input into tokens, and direct their message to the appropriate functions.
 If their input is invalid, we will prompt them to ask for help to see the valid inputs.
 They can access all of their database information by sending SMSs with the appropriate phrases.

 ### Next Steps
+- Rebuild the service so it is easier for others to help make lessons
+- Create lessons
+- Make more readable text messages
-- Expand more topics, including computer science
+- Expand on more topics
-- Have thorough lesson "slides"
-- Increase difficulty levels
+- Have increasing difficulty levels

 ### Interesting Facts
 - We sent over 1000 SMSs during our testing phase